the-beef-calculator/AppleStore-Inventory-Checker/README.md

 # How to Use

 1. Clone this repository.
-2. If you plan on enabling text message notifications, sign up for a twilio acocunt [here.](https://www.twilio.com/)
+2. If you plan on enabling text message notifications, sign up for a twilio account [here.](https://www.twilio.com/)
 3. Enter your twilio information into the auth.java file.*
 4. Run the program.
 5. Keep your computer awake with a stable internet connection.**